-Korea allows for up to three-percent unintentional presence of approved biotech components in unprocessed non-biotech products (e.g. conventional food grade soybeans) which carry an IP or government certificate.
-This three-percent tolerance of biotech components in raw materials is the default threshold for processed food products that are subject to biotech labeling requirements.
+Korea allows for up to three percent unintentional presence of approved biotech components in unprocessed non-biotech products (e.g. conventional food grade soybeans) which carry an IP or government certificate.
+This three percent tolerance of biotech components in raw materials is the default threshold for processed food products that are subject to biotech labeling requirements.

 Intentional mixture of biotech ingredients triggers the labeling requirement even if the final level of biotech presence is within the three percent threshold.
 Merchandisers of grains and processed food products within the three percent threshold are required to submit full IP documentation or a certificate recognized by the exporting government to be exempted from biotech labeling requirements.
+As for a testing certificate, only a negative test result issued by an MFDS accredited testing laboratory is acceptable as all recognized testing laboratories are accredited for qualitative testing only.